A Guide to Flood Zones (And What to Do If You’re in One)

 Photo courtesy of ICA.

 When buying home insurance, many homeowners overlook the possibility of flooding.
 However, assessing flood risk is crucial for all homeowners, especially those at the lake.
 According to Realtor Magazine, almost 6 million homes and commercial buildings in the U.S. are at high risk for flooding.
 In fact, according to the Federal Emergency Management Agency (FEMA), flooding is the most common natural disaster in the country.
-Even if a hurricane doesn’t hit your home, even an inch of flooding can cause damage to your property and result in molding.
+Even if a hurricane doesn’t hit your home, even an inch of flooding can cause damage to your property and result in mold.
 These repairs are not inexpensive either.
 The average annual damage cost in the country due to flooding is $2 billion.
 Given these consequences, knowing your risk based on the flood zones, preparing for these risks, and protecting your lake house are paramount.

 Flood Zones 101